-If you are asking yourself questions like these, then Welcome to the Club!
+If you are asking yourself questions like these, then you are ready for NAR competition rocketry!

 Since 1959, sanctioned NAR model rocket competition has evolved into a proven method for challenging the individual to improve craftsmanship and flying skills.
 It is an activity that emphasizes patience, skill, and sportsmanship.
 Any NAR member can participate in NAR sanctioned competition.